-If revisions to a manuscript are requested by a journal, the manuscript will be revised with input from all co-authors, at the discretion of WC chair, depending on the extent of the revisions and need for certain expertise among the WC members.
+If revisions to a manuscript are requested by a journal, the manuscript will be revised with input from all co-authors, at the discretion of the Lead Author, depending on the extent of the revisions and need for certain expertise among the WC members.
 All co-authors will confirm that they agree with the revisions.
 The revised manuscript and the letter to the editor will be sent to the DTC and forwarded to the PAS Committee Chairs for approval before resubmission to the original journal or to a new journal.
-If major revisions (with ‘major’ determined by the PAS Chairs) were requested by the journal, the PAS Committee will review the manuscript again.
+If major revisions (with ‘major’ determined by the PAS Chairs) were requested by the journal, the PAS Committee may review the manuscript again.

-If responses to published commentary are requested by a journal editor, the WC Chair will prepare and distribute the document to coauthors and PAS Committee Chairs for review with cc: to the DTC.
-The WC Chair will determine authorship of the commentary based on contributions, journal requirements/limitations, subject matter, and time frame.
-Distribution and documentation of published commentary will follow step HeartShare procedures.
+If responses to published commentary are requested by a journal editor, the Lead Author will prepare and distribute the document to co-authors and PAS Committee Chairs for review with cc: to the DTC.
+The Lead Author will determine authorship of the commentary based on contributions, journal requirements/limitations, subject matter, and time frame.
+Distribution and documentation of published commentary will follow step HeartShare procedures (Section 3, Part H).

-Since all circumstances that might cause disagreement among HeartShare investigators on the content and conclusions of a given paper cannot be foreseen, these disagreements will be resolved by the PAS Committee.
-If resolution is not possible within the PAS Committee, the matter will be referred to the SC.

 Manuscript PubMed Submission

-When a manuscript is accepted for publication, it must be submitted to the National Library of Medicine’s as required by the .
+When a manuscript is accepted for publication, it must be submitted to the National Library of Medicine PubMed Central as required by the NIH Public Access Policy.

-The WC Chair/Lead Author is responsible for of any manuscript arising from a project with direct funds from NIH to the National Library of Medicine’s PubMed Central.
-Assistance from the DTC with the submission process is available; however, the final responsibility for submission remains with the WC Chair/Lead Author.
+The Lead Author is responsible for submission of any manuscript arising from a project with direct funds from NIH to PubMed.

-Prior to submitting a manuscript to a journal, the WC Chair/Lead Author must ensure that all agreements with the journal publisher permit: 1) submission of the accepted manuscript to Pub Med Central; and 2) archiving the manuscript in the HeartShare central repository.

-When a manuscript has been accepted for publication, the WC Chair/Lead Author must submit the manuscript to PubMed Central using the NIH Manuscript Submission System (NIHMS).
-A final manuscript includes manuscript revisions resulting from the peer review but not necessarily copyediting changes from the publisher.
-This submission fulfills the requirement to submit a copy of a publication with a grant progress report.

-The WC Chair/Lead Author should indicate when the manuscript should be made public, i.e., from publication date to 12 months later.

-If the manuscript is accepted by a journal that submits all NIH-funded final published articles to PubMed Central, then no further action is required by the WC Chair/Lead Author.

-The WC Chair/Lead Author should send the initial NIHMS ID and then the PubMed Central reference number (PMCID) to the DTC.
-When preparing an application, proposal, or progress report, papers that resulted from NIH funding must be cited by including the PMCID at the end of the citation.
-When a PMCID is not yet available, then include the NIH Manuscript Submission System reference number (NIHMS ID) and state “PMC journal -- in process.”
-Note: PubMed (PM ID) and PMC (PMC ID) numbers are different numbers

-Policies for Abstracts and Presentations
+Policies for Abstracts, Presentations, Design Papers, and Abbreviated Communications

-Abstract Submission for Meetings
+Abstracts

 Abstracts will require review by the PAS Committee.
 They must comply with the policies and procedures set forth for single- and multi-site projects.
 HeartShare should be in the title of all abstracts.